250-295-9353

 Permalink

-How do I charge the battery?
+How do I charge the Spirit 1.0 or Spirit 2 battery?
 Does it need to be connected to a Spirit electric outboard to charge?

 The Spirit battery does not need to be connected to a Spirit outboard in order to charge.
 You can charge your battery with a regular 110V outlet using the standard charger or fast charger.
-A standard charger is included with the Spirit 1.0 Plus or Evo electric outboard.
+A standard charger is included with your ePropulsion electric outboard.

-The Spirit battery can also be charged with a solar panel (such as the foldable 180W solar panel) using a solar charge controller, or with a 12 volt charger.
+The Spirit 1.0 and Spirt 2 battery can also be charged with a solar panel using a solar charge controller, or with a 12 volt charger.

 Permalink